maoredman/android_practice/README.md

 * Learned some basics on backward compatibility

 ## AboutMe
-Displays a short personal bio with configurable text
+Displays configurable text and a scrollable personal bio

 ![](./about_me.gif)